AdobeDocs/uxp-photoshop/src/pages/index.md

 [Options for Distribution](distribution/distribution-options/)

-Did you build a plugin just for yourself, for your friends, for your employer?
-Or did you want to distribute through the Creative Cloud on millions of desktops?
+Did you build a plugin just for yourself, your friends, or your employer?
+Or do you want to distribute through the Creative Cloud Plugin Marketplace on millions of desktops?
 Read this section to help you decide.

 <DiscoverBlock slots="link, text"/>

 [Submission and Review](distribution/submission-checklist/)

-Learn about the review process and associated timelines for Creative Cloud integrations, and follow our review submission checklist.
+Learn about the review process and associated timelines for Creative Cloud plugins and integrations, and follow our review submission checklist.

 <DiscoverBlock slots="link, text"/>